 - B.I.
-No students may bring any hand-bags or lunch boxes into a test or an examination.
-Students are to make their own arrangements as to what they should do with these articles. - B.2.
-Students enter, go to their work stations, and layout and prepare their tools and instruments. - B.3.
+Students enter, go to their work stations, and layout and prepare their tools and instruments. - B.2.
 The following will be read out prior to the text/examination papers being handed out: "This is an official test/examination of the Department of Dental Sciences as constituted by the Durban University of Technology.
 All rules of the Institution pertaining to tests and examination apply.
 These rules are to be found in the Rule Book for students of the Institution and are available to students on request.
 Those students contravening these rules will be prosecuted in terms of the rules of the Durban University of Technology by the Institution's disciplinary tribunal."
-(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3). - B.4.
-Time of arrival to major practical tests, any student arriving late will be allowed into the laboratory only up to one hour after the commencement of the test.
-Such a student will not be allowed extra time.

-C. The following laboratory rules & procedures will apply:
+(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3). - B.3.
+Time of arrival to major practical tests is critical.
+Any student arriving late will be allowed into the laboratory only up to one hour after the commencement of the test.
+Such a student will not be allowed extra time. - C. The following laboratory rules & procedures will apply: - C.I.

-- C.1.
 No additional tools, instruments, models or equipment may be brought into the laboratory during the duration of the test/examination.
 Any additional materials required by the student to complete the test/examination may only be brought into the venue under the supervision of the invigilator.
-No tools, instruments, materials, models or equipment may be taken out of the laboratory until the end of the test/examination and after all, work has been taken in for marking. - C.2.
+No tools, instruments, materials, models or equipment may be taken out of the laboratory until the end of the test/examination and after all, work has been taken in for marking.

+C.2.
 At lunch time the invigilator will inform the students to stop working.
 All gas taps are to be turned off and the students are to stand by their workstations and await the invigilator's instructions.
 Upon checking each student's work the invigilator will give the student permission to leave the laboratory.